panva/oauth4webapi/docs/interfaces/AuthorizationServer.md

 • `Optional` `Readonly` **grant\_types\_supported**: `string`[]

-JSON array containing a list of the "grant_type" values that this authorization server supports.
+JSON array containing a list of the `grant_type` values that this authorization server supports.

 ___